dvoicu-cmd/EECS1022_Project/README.md

 ### Programing Requirements
-- Our app will borrow data from the Google Finance API
+- Our app will borrow data from the Google Finance API.
-- The app will run on Android and will be developed in Java
+- The app will run on Android and will be developed in Java.
 - The application will only have a limited selection of stocks displaying stocks from the most popular stock indexes.
-- The app can be properly displayed in landscape and portrait
+- The app can be properly displayed in landscape and portrait.